rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/resources/helm-version-requirements.md

 ## Additional Notes

 - Helm v3.2.x or higher is required to install or upgrade Rancher v2.5.
-- Helm v2 support was removed in Rancher v2.9.x.
 - When using tools that run Helm commands for you (like Terraform), you must make sure they are configured to use the correct Helm version.